Call: 843.971.0555

 One of the most common questions that I hear from potential clients is, "How much is this going to cost?"
 This is a perfectly understandable and even necessary question.
 Here are several possible answers:

-An "uncontested" case is one where all issues have been addressed and resolved.
+An "uncontested" case is one where all issues have been addressed and resolved by the time you come to see me.
 This includes child custody, division of debts and assets, financial support, division of household goods, etc. Of course sometimes, especially with very brief marriages, there are no children, no marital assets or debts – in short, nothing to divide or share.

 In the second scenario, there is no formal agreement and the court simply issues - after a hearing - either an order of separate support and maintenance (similar to a legal separation), or a decree of divorce.
 For that, I charge a flat fee of $1,200.00 for cases in Charleston County and $1,500.00 for cases outside of Charleston County.